API documentation

 This method removes an object from theObjectRegistry

-and pushes it on to the end - essentially moving the object to the top/front of the stacking order.
+and pushes it onto the end - essentially moving the object to the top/front of the stacking order.
 File: RGraph.common.core.js

 Note: